 If the door and the stairs really do form a sharp line with no transition, then stronger measures can help.

-The goal is not to hide the stairs completely.
-The goal is to let the entry receive and settle before movement continues.
+The goal isn't to hide the stairs completely.
+It's to let the entry receive and settle before movement continues.

 What not to overdo